Fabianexe/SlaPPy/docs/README.md

 ![base_prob](https://raw.githubusercontent.com/Fabianexe/SlaPPY/master/pictures/baseprob_options.png "Display base prob.")

-### Baseprobability options
+The sequence logo is displayed with as subsequence of 200 bases.
+Use the slider or search to determine the shown range.

 There are three different options für displaying the sequence logo of base probabilities:
-- Up to call shows the mean probabilities for the bases between two called bases.
+- "Up next" shows the mean probabilities for the bases between two called bases.
-- At call shows the probabilites for the bases at the time when the most probable base is called.
+- "At call" shows the probabilites for the bases at the time when the most probable base is called.
-- Around represents the mean probabilities around the time the most probable base is called.
-Therefore time between two basecalls is halved and mean from one half to next half after a basecall is built.
-This option does not seem to provide any useful results.

 ## Search subsequences